What Is Cloud Container Engine?

 Container Cluster Diversity

-CCE works closely with heterogeneous infrastructure services, including high-performance Elastic Cloud Server (ECS), Bare Metal Server (BMS), and GPU-Acceleration Cloud Server (GACS) services on HUAWEI CLOUD to offer choices of clusters: VM clusters, Windows clusters, bare-metal clusters, and GPU container clusters.
+CCE works closely with heterogeneous infrastructure services, including high-performance Elastic Cloud Server (ECS), Bare Metal Server (BMS), and GPU-Acceleration Cloud Server (GACS) services on HUAWEI CLOUD to offer choices of clusters: hybrid clusters, Kunpeng clusters, bare-metal clusters, and GPU container clusters.
 You can choose the cluster type best suited to your needs and quickly create the clusters while CCE handles all the complexity of cluster management.

 Various network access modes and load balancing (layer-4 and layer-7) are available to meet scenario-specific needs.